Take a 1-min quiz to get training plan Male Female

 The 6-Day Workout Split For Building Muscle And Strength

 Have you been lifting for a while and are looking for a new routine to keep things exciting at the gym?
 The 6-day workout split can be one of the most effective routines for building muscle.
-But this is true only for those who can recover well enough.
+However, this is only true for those who can recover well enough.
 For most beginners, working out six days a week is simply overkill.

 This article explores the basics of an intense 6-day workout split bodybuilding routine.
-It also contains a 6-day workout split program that you can follow if you are used to high-volume routines and are dedicated enough.
+It also contains a 6-day workout split program that you can follow if you’re used to high-volume routines and are dedicated enough.

 A 6-day workout split is a bodybuilding routine that involves working out for six days in a week with only one rest day in the same week.